AmarMuric04/amarmuric04/README.md

 ## 👨‍💻 About Me

-I'm a passionate Fullstack Developer with a solid grasp of modern web technologies.
+I'm an expert in Fullstack Development.
 I enjoy building responsive, accessible, and engaging applications.
 I blend creativity with code and love exploring new frameworks and languages to expand my horizons.

 ## 🚀 My Main Stack